Facebook has launched a new app called Camera. It is a photo-sharing smartphone app for users to take beautiful photographs they can share.

 The app also features a feed of friends’ photos.
-The launch is unexpected as the program offers users similar tools to Instagram which the social network is in the process of taking over.
+It offers users similar tools to Instagram which the social network is in the process of taking over.

 Both apps allow users to add filters and make other tweaks to photographs.